alexi.sh

 Browser mitigations:

 • Brave: Brave's fingerprinting protection at "Standard" level blocks cross-site WebRTC leaks.
-At "Strict" level, WebRTC is disabled entirely for third-party frames, which prevents analytics and ad-network STUN probes while allowing first-party WebRTC (e.g., video conferencing on meet.example.com) in the top frame.
+At "Strict" level, WebRTC is disabled entirely for third-party frames.
+This stops analytics and ad-network STUN probes.
+It still allows first-party WebRTC in the top frame β€” for example, video conferencing on meet.example.com.

 Testing WebRTC leaks:

-browserleaks.com/webrtc executes a full ICE gathering sequence and displays all collected candidates, including local addresses, server-reflexive addresses, and the public IP seen by their STUN server.
+browserleaks.com/webrtc runs a full ICE gathering sequence.
+It then displays all collected candidates: local addresses, server-reflexive addresses, and the public IP seen by their STUN server.
 Compare the displayed public IP against your VPN exit IP.
-A mismatch — especially if the leaked IP is in your ISP's ASN — confirms a WebRTC leak.
+A mismatch confirms a WebRTC leak β€” especially if the leaked IP is in your ISP's ASN.

 For how WebRTC and fingerprinting vectors interact, see our Privacy Browsers 2026 comparative analysis.

-4. IPv6 leaks — dual-stack failures and VPN blind spots
+4. IPv6 leaks β€” dual-stack failures and VPN blind spots

 How IPv6 leaks happen: